phpwomen/pages/_pages/about-us.md

 <b>“A good place for everyone, means a good place for women too.”</b>

-<b>Read about what we do under our activities guide where you can also read more about how to organize your own activities. </b>
+<b>Read about <a href="http://dev.phpwomen.org/activties/">what we do under our activities guide</a> where you can also read more about how to organize your own activities. </b>